-A physically or mentally demanding lifestyle can leave us feeling drained, especially if we don’t balance this out by getting enough good quality sleep.
-This, in turn, affects how resilient we may feel.
-To help reduce sleep disturbance and help us feel more alert we can try:
+A physically or mentally demanding lifestyle can leave you feeling drained, especially if you don’t balance this out by getting enough good quality sleep.
+This, in turn, affects how resilient you may feel.
+To help you reduce sleep disturbance and feel more alert, try:

 2. Create meaningful relationships

 Loneliness can take a real toll on both your mental and physical health.
 Having meaningful relationships through a support network of family, friends, colleagues and other social groups helps us feel connected and valued.
 This is important when you’re facing tricky situations because you know where to find support, advice and comfort.

 - Supporting and comforting others (either friends and family, or volunteering for a local group or charity) can nurture and strengthen our relationships and enable us to learn from each other.

 - Who is your support network and what types of support they offer?
 If you’re not getting the types of support you need, consider where this could come from.